-The Encyclopedia of Social Work (20th ed.).
+The Encyclopedia of Social Work (20th Ed.).
 Washington, DC: NASW Press; New York: Oxford University Press.]

-Students in field education gain practice opportunities in the context of professional experience and competencies aligned with the CSWE Educational Policy on Generalist Practice and the Program's generalist curriculum.
-In the sophomore course (Social Work Practicum) students can observe client needs and agency response.
-In the senior year courses (Field Practice and Seminar I and II), students engage in supervised, real life social work practice.
-The practicum experience is defined as a planned and supervised learning experience in a social service, service-related, or community-based program where students apply classroom learning to practice, gain experience in the social work field, and provide a service to the organization/agency/community during their academic program.
+Students in Practicum education gain practice opportunities in the context of professional experience and competencies aligned with the CSWE Educational Policy on Generalist Practice and the Program's generalist curriculum.
+In the sophomore course (Social Work Practicum) students canobserve client needs and agency response.
+In the senior year courses (Practicum Practice and Seminarl and II), students engage in supervised, real life social work practice.
+The practicum experience is defined as a planned and supervised learning experience in a social service, service-related, or community-based program where students apply classroom learning to practice, gain experience in the social work Practicum, and provide a service to the organization/agency/community during theiracademic program.
 As interns in the baccalaureate program, students learn to become generalist practitioners.
 They use a range of methods in their practice with individuals, families, groups, organizations, and communities to provide prevention and intervention services that build on strengths and resiliency of all human beings.
 Moreover, the mission of the baccalaureate social work program at York College is to prepare students for beginning generalist social work practice in a variety of settings, including nonprofit, private, and public settings.